 Advantages of Overseas Student Health Cover (OSHC)

-International students do not have access to Medicare which is the public health system in Australia.
-In lack of free or subsidized health care facilities, students may have large out-of-pocket expenses.
+International students do not have access to Medicare, Australia's public health system.
+Students may have significant out-of-pocket expenses due to the lack of free or subsidized healthcare facilities.
 In most cases, hospital treatment will cost more than 1,000 AUD per day in Australia.

-OSHC helps international students cover the costs of medical treatment and services including emergencies.
-Students can be carefree of the financial burden owing to possible health issues while in Australia.
+OSHC helps international students cover the costs of medical treatment and services, including emergencies.
+Students can be carefree of the financial burden in Australia due to possible health issues.

 OSHC covers most of the medical expenses but not all.